ChainAgnostic/CAIPs/CAIPs/caip-27.md

 The wallet will respond to the requested with the targeted chain connection and it will return a response with a success result or error message.

-#### Success

-The response MUST be a success result when the user approved accounts matching the requested chains to be exposed and the requested methods to be used.

-An example of a successful response should match the following format:

 ## Links

 n/a